fimapp/golem/README.md

+# GOLEM PROJECT WAS MOVED TO: https://github.com/golemfactory/golem
+# THIS REPOSTIORY IS NO LONGER USED

 # Golem

 The aim of the Golem project is to create a global prosumer market for computing power, in which